websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/system-scoped-search-configuration.md

 ## Learning to Rank

-You can use the monitoring configuration if you have deployed the Liferay Enterprise Search Learning to Rank module, available with a Liferay Enterprise Search subscription.
+You can use the Learning to Rank configuration if you have deployed the Liferay Enterprise Search Learning to Rank module, available with a Liferay Enterprise Search subscription.
 These configuration properties are covered in the dedicated [Learning to Rank](../liferay-enterprise-search/learning-to-rank.md) documentation.

 ## Search Web